Ontario Public Service Employees Union Constitution 2017

 29.10 Financial Operation

 29.10.1 All funds of Locals shall be used only for legitimate trade union purposes.
 Accounting for revenue and disbursements shall be done in a proper and business-like manner.
 Except for reasonable amounts in petty cash accounts, all expenditures shall be by cheque and shall be properly supported by vouchers.
+Where local bylaws permit, and where proper supporting documentation is available, local expenditures may be made by pre-authorized payments or by online banking.
 The signing officers of a Local shall be any two of the President, Vice-President, Secretary, Treasurer (or Secretary-Treasurer) and Chief Steward.

 29.10.2 Financial control of Units shall rest with the Local Executive Committee.
 Locals and/or units shall have full control of funds they may raise through their own activities, or through local assessments.
 Notwithstanding the Local’s financial control, the Local shall be obligated to supply sufficient funds for the holding of Unit general and negotiating meetings but may retain authority to make the necessary arrangements for the said meetings.